ratwolfzero/hopalong_python/README.md

 ## Recent code changes

 Signum Function:
-The program now utilizes the math.copysign function "copysign(1.0,x)" to determine the sign of x which provides:
+The program now utilizes the math.copysign function "copysign(x,y)"
+Return a float with the magnitude (absolute value) of x but the sign of y.
+On platforms that support signed zeros, copysign(1.0, -0.0) returns -1.0.

 $$
-X =\begin{cases}
+copysign(1.0,x) =\begin{cases}
 &1.0  & if & x & is &positive, & +0.0 & or &INFINITY \\
 &-1.0 & if & x & is &negative, & -0.0 & or &NEG.
 INFINITY
 \end{cases}
 $$

 This adjustment improves handling of edge cases, allowing for different behavior.
 For example:

 - a = 1, b = 2, c = 3 or